One Hundred Years of Solitude: Solitude

 Perhaps the most dominant theme in the book is that of solitude.
 Macondo was founded in the remote jungles of the Colombian rainforest.
 The solitude of the town is representative of the colonial period in Latin American history, where outposts and colonies were, for all intents and purposes, not interconnected.
 Isolated from the rest of the world, the Buendías grow to be increasingly solitary and selfish.
 With every member of the family living only for him or her self, the Buendías become representative of the aristocratic, land-owning elite who came to dominate Latin America in keeping with the sense of Latin American history symbolized in the novel.
 This egocentricity is embodied, especially, in the characters of Aureliano, who lives in a private world of his own, and Remedios the Beauty, who innocently destroys the lives of four men enamored by her unbelievable beauty, because she is living in a different reality due to what some see as autism.
 Throughout the novel it seems as if no character can find true love or escape the destructiveness of their own egocentricity.

 The selfishness of the Buendía family is eventually broken by the once superficial Aureliano Segundo and Petra Cotes, who discover a sense of mutual solidarity and the joy of helping others in need during Macondo's economic crisis.
 The pair even find love, and their pattern is repeated by Aureliano Babilonia and Amaranta Úrsula.
 Eventually, Aureliano and Amaranta Úrsula have a child, and the latter is convinced that it will represent a fresh start for the once-conceited Buendía family.
 However, the child turns out to be the perpetually feared monster with the pig's tail.

 Nonetheless, the appearance of love represents a shift in Macondo, albeit one that leads to its destruction.
 "The emergence of love in the novel to displace the traditional egoism of the Buendías reflects the emergence of socialist values as a political force in Latin America, a force that will sweep away the Buendías and the order they represent."
-The ending to One Hundred Years of Solitude could be a wishful prediction by García Márquez, a well-known socialist, regarding the future of Latin America.
+The book's ending could be a wishful prediction by García Márquez, a well-known socialist, regarding the future of Latin America.

 Fluidity of time

-One Hundred Years of Solitude contains several ideas concerning time.
+The book contains several ideas concerning time.
 Although the story can be read as a linear progression of events, both when considering individual lives and Macondo's history, García Márquez allows room for several other interpretations of time: